-By default, one preconfigured packet filtering rule, Allow all outgoing traffic, is enabled and monitors traffic going to and from the IX14 device.
+By default, there are two preconfigured packet filtering rules:

+Allow all outgoing traffic: Monitors traffic going to and from the TX54 device.
 The predefined settings are intended to block unauthorized inbound traffic while providing an unrestricted flow of outgoing data.
-You can modify the default packet filtering rule and create additional rules to define how the device accepts or rejects traffic that is forwarded through the device.